 Being diagnosed with breast cancer can be daunting and scary.
-You and your family can rely on our support through your cancer journey.
-You are not alone, we see patients just like you every day.
+You and your family can rely on our support through your cancer journey and take comfort that we're here with you every step of the way.

 Your team includes specialists from many areas working together.
 We can treat all types of breast cancers at all stages, including:

 - Human epidermal growth factor receptor 2 (HER2) positive breast cancer

 - Triple-negative breast cancer